btoll/dump_describes/spec/dump_describes_suite.md

 				 it -> 'should have input support'

 			(describe) 'ConditionalExpression'
 				 it -> 'should have file support'
 				 it -> 'should have input support'

+			(describe) 'FunctionExpression'
+				 it -> 'should have file support'
+				 it -> 'should have input support'